aaronbotrod/blog/README.md

 ## Summary

-### Tools
+### Planning
-Decided to use angular-full-stack as a baseline project because it included boilerplate for:
+Decided to use angular-fullstack as a baseline project because it included boilerplate for:
 Authentication
 Data store configuration
 Front-end and Back-end application frameworks